qredo/signing-agent/docs/getting-started.md

 # Doc for Partners

-This guide is meant to walk you through all the steps necessary to integrate a 3rd party App (which from now on we’ll refer to as the **PartnerApp**) with the Signing Agent and our Partner API.
+This guide walks you through all the steps necessary to integrate a 3rd party App (which from now on we’ll refer to as the **PartnerApp**) with the Signing Agent and our [Partner API](https://developers.qredo.com/partner-api/getting-started/).

 # Creating a Qredo account to obtain the API key

-If you haven’t done so, please follow the following guide to first create an account on the Play environment, so you can test the Signing Agent in our sandbox environment before using it in production.
+If you haven’t done so, please follow the guide to first create an account on the test environment, so you can test the Signing Agent in our sandbox environment before using it in production.

-## Creating an account on the Play environment
+## Creating an account on the sandbox environment

-The first step is to visit the Play environment app at [https://play.qredo.network/](https://play.qredo.network/).
+The first step is to visit the sandbox environment App at [https://sandbox.qredo.network/]( https://sandbox.qredo.network).
 This is a special purpose sandbox environment that you can use for testing, without fear of breaking anything.

 ![Screenshot 2022-08-11 at 14.50.38.png](img/Screenshot_2022-08-11_at_14.50.38.png)

 Once on that page, click the “Join Qredo” button at the bottom and you’ll be taken to the signup page.
-If you want to avoid having to install the phone app, you can use an email address in the format `user@domain` without a TLD (e.g. .com or .net).
+If you want to avoid having to install the phone App, you can use an email address in the format `user@domain` without a TLD (e.g. .com or .net).

 ![Screenshot 2022-08-10 at 18.10.25.png](img/Screenshot_2022-08-10_at_18.10.25.png)

 Next, click Continue to go through the other steps until you reach “Validate your email address”.
-To obtain the validation code, you need to use the mock email service provided by the [Qredo Mobile Demo app](https://mobile.qredo.net/#).
-Open the app in your browser and click on the “Check email” button.
+To obtain the validation code, you need to use the mock email service provided by the [Qredo Mobile Demo App](https://mobile.qredo.net/#).
+Open the App in your browser and click on the “Check email” button.

 ![Screenshot 2022-08-11 at 14.19.48.png](img/Screenshot_2022-08-11_at_14.19.48.png)